- Are there campus clubs that my student can join?

 Manetti Shrem Museum of Art (530) 752-8500 email@example.com

-Grounded in the legacy of UC Davis’ world-renowned first generation art faculty, the Jan Shrem and Maria Manetti Shrem Museum of Art will be a hub of creative practice for today’s thinkers, makers and innovators, now and for generations to come.
-The museum is under construction and is set to open on November 13, 2016.
+Grounded in the legacy of UC Davis’ world-renowned first generation art faculty, the Jan Shrem and Maria Manetti Shrem Museum of Art is a hub of creative practice for today’s thinkers, makers and innovators, now and for generations to come.

 Richard L. Nelson Gallery and Fine Arts Collection